 And it's pretty clear why.
-Registration walls allow for first-party data collection, custom reader IDs, increased ad revenue, a more personalized user experience and a lot more.
-In fact, they're hugely valuable to producers of all types of content and can provide a solution to the challenge of the cookieless future.
+Registration walls allow for first-party data collection, support both subscription and ad revenue streams, create a more personalized user experience and a lot more.
+In fact, they're hugely valuable to publishers of all types of content and can provide a solution to the challenge of the cookieless future.

-So which content producers are employing a registration wall?
+So which content publishers are employing a registration wall?